 and Data Visualization with ggplot2 (Part 1).

 The dataset used in this project is hosted on Kaggle and updated daily.
+Note - some of the original column names are altered for adherence to a standard naming scheme.

 PhD Student at University of California, San Francisco